 The answer: It depends on your project.

-There are plenty of pros to using peel-and-stick vinyl floor tile: It’s affordable, comes in an array of colors and patterns that tend to resemble actual ceramic tile or hardwood, and it can be installed over other existing surfaces like linoleum, cutting down on the time and mess required for a demolition phase.
+There are plenty of pros to using peel-and-stick vinyl floor tile: It’s affordable, comes in an array of colors and patterns that tend to resemble actual ceramic tile or hardwood, and it can be installed over many existing surfaces like linoleum, cutting down on the time and mess required for a demolition phase.

 If I had to tackle my laundry room flooring project all over again, I would still use peel-and-stick vinyl flooring — so far, it’s proved to be a good choice for our budget and this particular project.

-But as the saying goes, “The more you know…..”
 And it would’ve been great if I had known everything I shared above before starting my tiling.

 Have you used peel-and-stick vinyl flooring for a recent project?
 If so, what were your thoughts?